-Guidelines on managing children with meningitis and septicaemia recommend that healthcare professionals give parents and/or children who have been affected information about recovery, potential long-term effects and how to access follow-up care before they are discharged from hospital.
-These guidelines say that doctors should assess children for potential after effects and refer them for follow-up care and rehabilitation if this is needed.
-Guidelines from the National Institute for Health and Clinical Excellence (NICE)1-2 cover England, Wales and Northern Ireland, while Scotland is covered by the Scottish Intercollegiate Guidelines Network (SIGN)3.
+UK guidelines ^{1,2} on managing children with meningitis and septicaemia recommend that healthcare professionals give parents and/or children who have been affected information about recovery, potential long-term effects and how to access follow-up care before they are discharged from hospital.
+These guidelines say that doctors should assess children for potential after effects and refer them for follow up care and rehabilitation if this is needed.